Student Services and Support

 Full-time Seneca students are assigned a dedicated student adviser with program-specific knowledge.
 Our student advisers will work with you throughout your program and help you access the services and supports you need to be successful.

 Our international student services is here to help you easily transition to life at Seneca.
 Our services include free airport pickup, housing and accommodation assistance, International student orientation, visa assistance, health insurance, and monthly trips and activities.

 Seneca has a long and proud tradition of sporting excellence as one of the most decorated athletic programs in the history of the Ontario Colleges Athletic Association.
 From varsity teams to campus recreation and fitness programming to great facilities, Seneca offers many ways for you to stay active and healthy or to just have fun.

 The Seneca Leadership Program provides you with an opportunity to grow and develop as a Seneca student leader and earn your Leadership Certificate.
 The program is made up of three categories: personal development, organizational development and community development.
-You’ll have access to workshops, guest speakers, volunteer opportunities and two leadership institutes.
+You will have access to workshops, guest speakers, volunteer opportunities and two leadership institutes.
 You also have the opportunity to put your leadership skills into action by volunteering for a non-profit organization on or off campus through Seneca Serves.